Margate Father’s Rights Attorney

-An experienced Margate Father’s Rights attorney, like the dedicated family lawyers at John Buchmiller & Associates, LLC, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.
+An experienced Margate Father’s Rights attorney, like the dedicated family lawyers at Davis and Associates, Attorneys at Law, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.

 Divorced Father’s Rights

 Divorced fathers face many of the same issues of child custody and child support as unmarried fathers; however, they are assumed to be the biological father of the couple’s shared children, meaning that proving paternity is not a necessary step unless paternity is contested at this point.